 Branches or leaves

-Foreign body–related abrasions are defects in the corneal epithelium that are left behind after the removal of or spontaneous dislodgement of a corneal foreign body.
-Foreign body abrasions are typically caused by pieces of rust, wood, glass, plastic, fiberglass, or vegetable material that have become embedded in the cornea.
+Foreign body–related abrasions are defects in the corneal epithelium that result from removal of or spontaneous dislodgement of a corneal foreign body.
+Foreign body abrasions are typically caused by pieces of metal, wood, glass, plastic, fiberglass, or vegetable material that have become embedded in the cornea.

 Contact lens–related abrasions are defects in the corneal epithelium that are left behind after the removal of an overworn, improperly fitting, or improperly cleaned contact lens.
 In these cases, the mechanical insult is not from external trauma but rather from a foreign body that is associated with specific pathogens.